quambene/quambene.github.io/src/releases/2024-08-18_eric_release.md

 and checks the provided data for plausibility.
 The validated XML file can then be sent to the tax authorities.

+The `eric-bindings` and `eric-sdk` were released in v0.4.1 and v0.3.1.
 Check out the repo for more information: <https://github.com/quambene/eric-rs>.